Is Universal Building A Theme Park in Texas? [Updates & News]

 Universal Studios is in fact building a brand new theme park in Texas.

-This is not to be mistaken however with Universal's Epic Universe which is also a new theme park, but being built in Florida.
+This is not to be mistaken however with Universal's Epic Universe which is also a new theme park but is being built in Florida.
 Epic Universe and the new theme park planned for Texas are entirely different.

 On January 11th, 2022 Universal announced that their next theme park after Epic Universe in Florida will be coming to Frisco, Texas.